The ritual folk art of Kumaon — white rice paste on a red geru ground, at every threshold and auspicious occasion. Every motif and method, decoded.

 The small painted feet that lead prosperity into a Kumaoni home at Diwali — the Lakshmi Pad motif, decoded.

-The Lakshmi Pad — divine footprints in rice paste — is drawn at Diwali, Harela, and after a birth.
-A close look at its structure, variants, and meaning.
+The Lakshmi Pad — the lakshmi feet or charan rangoli drawn in rice paste at Diwali, Harela and after a birth.
+A close look at the footprint motif, its structure, variants and meaning.

-The Aipan pattern drawn for learning, knowledge and Saraswati — a close look at the lotus chowki, its structure and its ritual occasions.
+The Aipan pattern drawn for learning and Saraswati — the saraswati puja rangoli and lotus chowki, its structure, how to draw it, and its ritual occasions at Basant Panchami.